 Confirms, tracks, and monitors the transportation of and oversight of hundreds of film prints coming to the Festival from around the world.
 Ensures the prints are delivered to the right venues during the Festival for screenings.
 This is a very multifaceted organizational position that requires great attention to detail and the management of a large body of information.
 Must have excellent communication and time management skills and be level-headed and meticulous.
 Previous experience with print traffic and familiarity with film projection is desirable.
 Valid drivers license and proficiency with Microsoft Office are required.
 September 25 – October 24.

 Reports to the Operations Manager and Managing Director to assist in the organization of all operational and logistical aspects of the festival.
 Must be detail oriented and have a driver’s license.
-Second half of September through the end of the Festival.
+Mid-September-October 24.

 Special Events Manager